Firearms Training Center

 Below are some of the training courses offered by the Force Options Training Unit.

 This course will focus on immediate deployment, movements, tactics, self-aid/buddy-aid for active shooter/mass casualty incidents.
 The course will also consist of high-paced scenarios and practical’s utilizing paint marking training firearms.

 This course prepares new academy instructors to teach baton techniques and tactics in the POST certified basic academy.

 This course provides basic instruction in the use of the ASP baton.
 Topics included in this course included: when to carry and use a baton, how to draw and holster the expandable baton, safely expand and collapse the baton, combination strikes, and acceptable striking areas.

-Basic Police Rifle and Marksmanship School 40 hours POST and SBVC certified
+Basic Police Rifle and Marksmanship School 40 hours (POST Certified) and SBVC certified

 This course provides the student with basic marksmanship skills necessary to effectively perform a vital function in a police SWAT or tactical operation.
 Topics include ballistic theory, support equipment, capability, physical fitness issues, and role/mission.